 On a visit to Dublin the stereotypes are rich and familiar: Guinness, music, conversation – the craic.

 Golf would not, at first glance, make the cut here.
 But it should.
 It must.
 Not only are many of the best golf courses near Dublin only a short drive from the city but they are all absolutely wonderful in their own unique way.

 If Scotland is and will always remain the home of golf, then Ireland is the luxurious holiday home you never want to leave.
-And while the spectacular Wild Atlantic Way provides some incredible experiences in the shape of Old Head and Ballybunion, and the north of the island can boast Royal Portrush and Enniscrone.
+And while the spectacular Wild Atlantic Way provides some incredible experiences in the shape of Lahinch and Ballybunion, and the north of the island can boast Royal Portrush and St Patrick’s Links.